School Facilities and Programmes

 |5||‘Home in a School’ Experience for Socio-Emotional Development||Student Care Centre|

-The school currently offers classes to Primary 1, 2, 3 and 4 students, and will offer 8 classes of Primary 1 in 2016.
 The Mother Tongue Languages currently offered are Malay Language, Chinese Language and Tamil Language.
-Tamil Language is offered only to Primary 1, 2 and 3 students in 2016.
+Tamil Language is offered only to Primary 1 to 6 students in 2019.

 - Holistic Assessment